 North of the valley, a moderate slope through the Trishuli highway for about 30 minutes takes us to Mudkhu.
-This is the meeting point for cyclist: a small tea shop to rest and lots of routes to explore.
+This is the meeting point for cyclists: a small tea shop to rest and lots of routes to explore.
 From here, we follow the Trishuli highway till Tinpiple and take a diversion.
 You would be amazed by what you pass – rice fields and scanty settlement with forests covering a huge section of the path and a rather long one.
-The road to Jhor could be confusing; however anyone passing by would be eager to help.
+The road to Jhor could be confusing; however, anyone passing by would be eager to help.
 This is the righteous location to rest and enjoy.
 The waterfall is a popular destination where you can easily get refreshed.
-Returning back, the ancient Newar city will intrigues anyone with its hospitality and delicious cuisines.
+Returning, the ancient Newar city will intrigue anyone with its hospitality and delicious cuisines.

 Kathmandu – Kakani – Budhanilkantha